MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-overview.md

 ### Feature updates

 With Windows 10, Microsoft will package new features into feature updates that can be deployed using existing management tools.
-Because feature updates are delivered more frequently than with previous Windows releases — two times per year, around March and September, rather than every 3–5 years — changes will be in bite-sized chunks rather than all at once and end user readiness time much shorter.
+Because feature updates are delivered more frequently than with previous Windows releases — twice per year, around March and September, rather than every 3–5 years — changes will be in bite-sized chunks rather than all at once and end user readiness time much shorter.

 >[!TIP]
 > The feature update cadence has been aligned with Office 365 ProPlus updates.
-Starting with this falls' update, both Windows and office will deliver their major updates semi-annually, around March and September.
+Starting with this falls' update, both Windows and Office will deliver their major updates semi-annually, around March and September.
 See [upcoming changes to Office 365 ProPlus update management](https://support.office.com/article/Overview-of-the-upcoming-changes-to-Office-365-ProPlus-update-management-78b33779-9356-4cdf-9d2c-08350ef05cca) for more information about changes to Office update management.

 ### Quality updates